 The History & Resurgence of Victory Gardens20.
 July 2017

 2017 is the centennial of the Victory Garden.
 While many of us have heard this term before, some may not be overly familiar with what it really means.
-So let’s take a brief history lesson on the Victory Garden.
+So let’s all take a brief history lesson on the Victory Garden.
+And after strolling down Memory Lane, you may find yourself longing to start your own Victory Garden.
+So we'll help you get started by highlighting our most popular gardening posts at the end of this article.
+So keep reading!

 - how, when, where, and what to grow